UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-study-plan/week-1/index.md

 ## Next week (week 2)

-Next week, we will start on Loss Reserving and will discuss Modules 2 and 3.
+The two last exercises of Module `(`utilins3`and`util8\`) will be covered next week.
+Also, we will start on Loss Reserving and will discuss Modules 2 (and possibly 3).

 <!-- ## Additional questions -->
 <!-- The "additional questions" are here for reinforcement or revision, but are not the main focus of the tutorials.
 Solutions for those exercises are already available. -->